 - Service Locator / SPI (Java

-ServiceLoader, Pythonentry_points): Plugins declare themselves in metadata; the host discovers them without knowing concrete types. - Dynamic / hot-plug: Plugins can be added or removed while the host is running (OSGi, VS Code extension host).
+ServiceLoader, Pythonentry_points): Plugins declare themselves in metadata; the host discovers them dynamically. - Hot-plug / Hot-reload: Plugins can be added, updated, or removed while the host is running (e.g., OSGi, VS Code extension host).

-- Event-driven: The host publishes lifecycle and data events; plugins subscribe to those they care about, with no direct coupling to the host.
+- Event-driven: The host publishes lifecycle and data events; plugins subscribe to specific topics without direct coupling to the host’s call stack.

 Plugin Isolation Options